24-27 February 2019 • Antwerp, Belgium

 • The role of harbours in global resource policy, and specifically on e-waste

 Target groups are business leaders, policy-makers, NGOs, researchers, entrepreneurs, the media, students and “everyone with a heart for sustainability and the circular economy.”
 Programme planning, e.g. keynote speakers, workshops, excursions and social events has started.
-A call for abstracts and workshop organisers will be launched at the end of March.
+A successful call for workshop organisers has been finalised end of August.
 Plenary presentations are by invitation only.
 Candidate sponsors are invited to consider specific sponsoring packages.